 Outside: The outside layer is the outer perimeter of the panel or part.
 The layer name "outside" is required to alert AvCAM to cut this on the outside and cut clockwise.
+See AvCAM - help - special layer names

-Whenever EasyCAD makes a new entity, it is drawn on the layer currently selected, and using the currently selected color.
+Whenever QCAD makes a new entity, it is drawn on the layer currently selected, and using the currently selected color.

-When you chamfer the corner of 2 lines, EasyCAD creates a new line that represents the chamfer line using the currently selected layer and the currently selected color.
+When you chamfer the corner of 2 lines, QCAD creates a new line that represents the chamfer line using the currently selected layer and the currently selected color.